Using the Connector

 spark-submitcommand line, identifying the full path to the custom JDBC driver JAR file.

-- Bundle the Greenplum-Spark Connector and custom JDBC JAR files along with your other application dependencies into an “uber” JAR.
+- Bundle the Connector and custom JDBC JAR files along with your other application dependencies into an “uber” JAR.

 - Install the custom JDBC JAR file in a known, configured location on your Spark executor nodes.